ponylang/rfcs/text/0000-type-case-in-match.md

 This syntax would be taught in the current [Match Expressions](http://tutorial.ponylang.org/pattern-matching/match.html) page of the tutorial.
 Currently there is a section on *"Captures"*, which describes the practice of declaring a variable in the case expression, to which the value is assigned upon successful match.
 I believe that section should come after the one that describes this new behavior, as I think this syntax is a little simpler, and provides an easy pathway to describing the "captures" syntax.

-I think this syntax should favored for the general case where a field or variable currently exists, and the "captures" syntax should be favored for the case where there is no current reference, such as the result of a function call, assuming a variable reference is actually needed:
+I think this syntax should favored for the general case where a field or variable currently exists, or the value simply isn't used in the branch, and the "captures" syntax should be favored for the case where there is no current reference, such as the result of a function call, assuming a variable reference is actually needed:

 ``` pony
 let m = match _get_numeric_value()